History and exam

 paroxysmal nocturnal haemoglobinuria (PNH)

-PNH is a rare acquired disorder of the blood characterised by intravascular haemolysis and thrombophilia due to the absence of glycosylphosphatidylinositol-anchored proteins on the membrane surface of blood cells.
+PNH is a rare acquired stem cell disorder characterised by intravascular haemolysis and thrombophilia due to the absence of glycosylphosphatidylinositol-anchored proteins on the membrane surface of blood cells.

-PNH and AA are closely related.
+PNH and aplastic anaemia (AA) are closely related.
 Patients with PNH can develop AA, and patients with AA often harbour PNH clones even if they do not have the clinical manifestations of PNH.
-One hypothesis for this relationship is that PNH cells somehow escape the autoimmune attack seen in AA and thus can grow out of proportion to non-PNH cells.[19]
+One hypothesis for this relationship is that PNH cells somehow escape the autoimmune attack seen in AA and thus can grow out of proportion to non-PNH cells.[27]
 See Paroxysmal nocturnal haemoglobinuria.

 weak